super7ramp/faulty/README.md

 ### Features

-* More bugs.
-Ideas: Slowdown, Null result.
-Difficulty: Easy/Medium.
+* More bugs, ideas: Slowdown, Null result.
-* Provide a way to let user create new bugs/extend existing ones.
-Difficulty: Hard.
+* Provide a way to let user create _basic_ new bugs/extend existing ones.
-* Create a gradle plugin to allow magic configuration of the agent (like jacoco agent): In progress.
+* Create a gradle plugin to allow magic configuration of the agent (like jacoco agent).
-* Make dependency on ASM utils optional (it's just for debug printing).
+* Make dependency on ASM util optional (it's just for debug printing).

 ### Correctness